Mohamoud95/devops-ticket-projects/tickets/001-jenkins-java-pipeline/README.md

 # Ticket 1: Jenkins CI/CD Pipeline for a Java App

-This repository solves ticket 1 from *100 Problem-Based DevOps Projects By CybeCloud*:
+This repository solves ticket 1 from *100 Problem-Based DevOps Projects*:

 > Build a Jenkins pipeline to compile, test, and deploy a Java app automatically after each commit.